 Our model is simple – partner with anyone and everyone who can help to address the issue of family homelessness: congregations, individuals, cities and counties, and businesses of all sizes.
 We hope you will join us!

 Our Vision is to ensure safety for single women as well as parenting women and their dependent children who are experiencing homelessness by providing a safe, reliable, and supportive space that offers comprehensive services.
-By working with additional service providers, we will adequately link women, children, and families to vital supports that they will need to be empowered.
+By working with additional service providers, we adequately link women, children, and families to vital supports that they need to be empowered.

 Showers & Laundry

 This safe space empowers women and children by meeting basic needs with access to laundry, hot showers and restrooms.

 UP provides resources for social and health services, benefits, housing and employment within an enthusiastic community of support.

 Through supportive groups and classes, participants learn to strengthen their coping skills, practice boundaries, communication skills, and gain support and encouragement.

 In 2016, we identified a community need for women: a safe space for homeless women and children to go during the day to access showers, laundry, case managers and social services.
 Founders Andrea and Amy, began a needs assessment by connecting with over 16 service providers and nearly 40 homeless women who were living on the streets and sleeping in the shelters.
 They were met with overwhelming support, so in 2017 Uniting Partners for Women and Children was founded.